 How to Recognize & Improve Your Default Public Speaking Settings

-Guest post by Steven D. Cohen, instructor for The Art of Persuasion: Influence at Work, assistant professor at University of Baltimore’s Klein Family School of Communications Design, and instructor at Harvard Extension School.
-A version of this article originally appeared in Toastmaster magazine under the title “A View from the balcony.”
+Guest post by Steven D. Cohen, instructor for Communicating with Influence: The Art of Persuasion, assistant professor of communication at University of Baltimore’s Klein Family School of Communications Design, and instructor at Harvard Extension School.
+A version of this article originally appeared in Toastmaster magazine under the title “A View from the Balcony.”

 Every time you deliver a speech, you are, in fact, leading.
 Whether you are a student, an executive, a politician, or a professor, you must lead your audience toward a particular objective.
 Your job isn’t simply to communicate ideas to your audience members—it is to show them you are a leader.